 A Student Appeals Body (SAB) is the group responsible for examining, considering and deciding upon the outcome of appeals against academic decisions at a University level.

 Each SAB includes two members of the Student Appeals Panel and the Chair.
 The decisions made by the SAB are final.

 Membership of the Student Appeals Panel is voluntary.
 If you would like to nominate yourself as a member, you can contact the Student Affairs Unit.

-The panel has between 12 and 48 members, appointed according to the criteria outlined in the Appeals Rule.
+The panel has between 12 and 48 members, appointed according to the criteria outlined in the Appeals Rule (pdf, 96KB).
 Of these, at least half of the members are University academic staff and students (at least six of each).
 Members are appointed for one year but it is possible to serve for longer.

 As a panel member, you will need to complete training before being a part of a SAB and attending a hearing.

 While you’re a member of the panel, if you have any questions about your role you can contact the Student Affairs Unit.

 Before every hearing the Student Affairs Unit will invite eligible panel members to volunteer to sit on a three-member SAB.
 Usually this will include the Chair, one member of academic staff and one student.

 Hearings are usually scheduled for 45 minutes and in blocks of between two and four appeals.
 You can volunteer to sit on the SAB for some or all of the hearings in a block.